lhleohuang/heyzeppflow/README.md

 * [Sample Speech Recognition Model with TFLite](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech)

-The most important external python library used by our inference script is [pymicro-features](https://github.com/rhasspy/pymicro-features), which is in fact built from C.
+The most important external python library used by our inference script is [pymicro-features](https://github.com/rhasspy/pymicro-features), which is in fact built from C, borrowed from the same tensorflow lite libraries.

 For more information on how live streaming works with the model, refer to kahrendt/microWakeWord.